-“the day of Yahweh comes.”
+“the day of Yahweh is coming.”
 The Day of Yahweh (“the Day of the LORD”) in this context is also called the Great Tribulation (Matt.
 24:21; cp.
 Mark 13:19; Luke 21:22).
 The Bible speaks of a time coming in the future when people, and even the earth itself, will suffer the consequences of all the sin that has occurred since Adam (Matt.
 23:34-35; Luke 11:50-51).
 This time of great wrath on the earth was spoken about by Jesus Christ (Matt.
 24; Mark 13; Luke 21) and is described in much more detail in the Book of Revelation.
 It will be a time of terrible trouble and will end with the Battle of Armageddon, and most of the people on earth will be killed.

 According to the prophets, it will be a cruel day, with people becoming scarce as gold (Isa.
 13:9-13).
 The earth will be laid waste with very few people left (Isa.
 24:1-23; cp.
 Isa.
 34:2-8).
 The slain will lie like refuse on the ground, and the leaders will not escape (Jer.
 25:29-38).
 It will be “Jacob’s trouble” (Jer.
 30:7), and a time of doom for the nations (Ezek.
 30:1-3), and a time of distress such as has never been seen before on earth (Dan.
 12:1).
 It will be a time of darkness and gloom (Joel 1:15; 2:1-11).
 Woe to people who think they are righteous and long for the Day of the Lord as if it would vindicate them because it will not (Amos 5:18-20).
 People’s evil deeds will return on themselves (Obad.
 1:15-16).
 God, in anger and wrath, will take vengeance on the land and on nations, and destroy witchcraft and idols to the end that there will be no more idolatry (Micah 5:10-15).
 It will be a day of wrath, distress and anguish; a day of trouble, ruin, gloom and darkness.
 No one’s wealth will be able to deliver them.
 God will make a terrible end to the people who dwell in the land.
 God will sweep away humans, animals, fish and birds—everything—from the face of the earth (Zeph.
 1:2-18).
 God will shake both the heavens and the earth (Haggai 2:6-7), and that Day will burn like a furnace (Mal.
 4:1).